valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top data analyst jobs in 2023:

-- **LinkedIn opportunities:** These job opportunities are in this platform, which enhances the importance of having a well-crafted LinkedIn profile.
+- **LinkedIn Opportunities:** These job opportunities are in this platform, which enhances the importance of having a well-crafted LinkedIn profile.
-- **Keep learning:** Top paying roles belong to Data Scientists and Data Engineers.
+- **Keep Learning:** Top paying roles belong to Data Scientists and Data Engineers.
-- **Diverse of roles:** There is a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Diverse of Roles:** There is a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
-- **Diverse employers:** 8 out of 10 job postings are from the United States with companies like Selby Jennings, Algo Capital Group, Engtal, and Meta showing a broad interest across different industries.
+- **Diverse Employers:** 8 out of 10 job postings are from the United States with companies like Selby Jennings, Algo Capital Group, Engtal, and Meta showing a broad interest across different industries.
 - **Wide Salary Range:** Top 10 paying data analyst roles span from $325,000 to $550,000 indicating significant salary potential in the field.

 ![Top Paying Remote Roles](graphs/query_1.jpg)